RyanCCJ/sRNAanalyst/README.md

 # perform downstream analysis and generate various analysis graphics
 sh 22G_analyze.sh
 ```
-**Note 1:** The examples in this project require approximately **530GB** of disk space.
-Please ensure you have sufficient space for operations.
-Alternatively, you can download only the source code and configuration files, then refer to the relevant [doc]() for manual setup.

-**Note 2:** It is recommended to independently compose a suitable workflow for applying preprocessing tool and to use or import the analysis tool accordingly.
+It is recommended to independently compose a suitable workflow for applying preprocessing tool and to use or import the analysis tool accordingly.
 The two main programs are located in the `src/` directory, namely `srna_preprocess.py` and `srna_analysis.py`.
 The analysis tool will additionally require two additional modules: `utility.py` and `computation.py`.
 For detailed usage instructions, please refer to the [doc]().

+**Note:** The examples in this project require approximately **530MB** of disk space.
+Please ensure you have sufficient space for operations.
+Alternatively, you can download only the source code and configuration files, then refer to the relevant [doc]() for manual setup.

-## Web Tool:
+## Web Tool

 If you prefer a quick trial, you can explore our [web tool](https://cosbi7.ee.ncku.edu.tw/sRNAanalyzer/).